Summary

 In contrast to those with lipoedema, people with lymphoedema will find that:

-- the degree of swelling is not the same if both legs or both arms are affected – one limb is more swollen than the other
+- the degree of swelling is not the same if both legs or both arms are affected – one limb may not be swollen at all or swelling less than the other

-- the swelling is caused by build-up of fluid in the lymphatic system
+- the swelling is caused by build-up of fluid in the superficial tissues (those above the muscle) due to a failure of the lymphatic system to adequately remove them

 - if the lymphoedema is of short duration, the swollen skin will pit or indent if you press it with your fingers – pressure leaves a temporary mark on your skin

-- there is an increased risk of infection.
+- there is an increased risk of infection because the lymphatic system is not working well.

 Differences between lipoedema and other reasons for swelling